friendly-bits/geoip-shell/README.md

 `geoip-shell configure -m <whitelist|blacklist|disable>`

-(`disable` unloads all IP lists and removes firewall geoblocking rules for both directions)
+(`disable` unloads all IP lists and removes firewall geoblocking rules for given direction)

 **To change countries in the geoblocking whitelist/blacklist:**